sa-express-news/graphicBuilder/README.md

 To get your unique ID and secret access key, you'll need to be added as a User in the data team AWS account.
 Luke Whyte can help with that.

+## Deploying to S3

+Graphics deploy to the graphics.expressnews.com buket on S3 and you'll need to declare a subdirectory name.
+In package.json, set the `slug` property to a directory name of your choosing.

 Then you can run these commands to build and deploy:

 ```